jasonknoll/KannoliBotChess/README.md

 First install the required packages in your desired Python environment with pip:
 `pip install -r reqs.txt`

-Then run Sawtooth in the command line by using `python Sawtooth.py`
+Then run Sawtooth in the command line by using: `python Sawtooth.py`